Alexa Ilacad: 2021–present: New projects, PBB, and KDLex

 Shortly after the announcement, Ilacad and Estrada held the online fan concert event through KTX.ph entitled Closer: The KDLex Fan Con on February 26, in time with her 22nd birthday.
 SVIP and VIP tickets for their concert reportedly became sold-out in just an hour, and several times more instantly after being restocked due to popular demand.

-Ilacad also released her first single of the year, Paano (How) which peaked #1 on iTunes Philippines.
+Ilacad also released her first single of the year, Paano (How) which peaked No. 1 on iTunes Philippines.
 Paano was her first self-written song to be officially released to the public.
-Prior to the KDLex concert, the pair delivered their first single Misteryo (Mystery) under Star Music, as well as the Pinoy Big Brother: Kumunity Season 10 - Adult Edition eviction song, When I See You Again which the pair wrote and composed together during their time in the Big Brother House.
+Prior to the KDLex concert, the pair delivered their first single Misteryo (Mystery) under Star Music, as well as the Pinoy Big Brother: Kumunity Season 10 – Adult Edition eviction song, When I See You Again which the pair wrote and composed together during their time in the Big Brother House.
 In less than 12 hours, the two singles placed #1 and #2 respectively on the iTunes Philippines Top 100.

 Ahead of the 2022 Philippine presidential election, Ilacad along with Estrada, Angela Ken, Antenorcruz, FANA, iDolls, Janine Berdin, JM Yosures, JMKO, Jona, Anji Salvacion, Lara Maigue, Reiven Umali, and the TNT Boys took part in the release of the reimagined version of Pag-Isipan Mo Ang Boto Mo (Think Over Your Vote) which was originally composed and recorded by Jamie Rivera.

 In April 2022, Ilacad was the first cover girl in the inaugural edition of Star Magic's digital video magazine SLAY, which marked the agency's 30th anniversary.

 In May the same year, Ilacad and Estrada starred in the miniseries Run To Me directed by Dwein Baltazar.
 Along with the series, the pair also dropped their soundtrack album which reached no.1 on the local iTunes chart.
 Their official soundtrack album ranked atop the local album list, while five of its tracks placed in the top 10 songs chart, Hiwaga (Magic) at 1st spot, followed by Palagi (Alwaya) at 2nd, Kasi, Kung, Kahit (Because, If, Despite) at 3rd, Misteryo at 4th, and When I See You Again at 5th.
 The single versions of When I See You Again, and Misteryo also placed 6th and 8th respectively.
 In total, seven out of the top 10 songs on iTunes Philippines at the time were from the pair.